andre-st/wahoo-utils/README.md

 	- `setup.sh` downloads all dependencies  (ADB, python-libs, ...) to the project's subdirectory `local`, so your system stays clean after deletion
 - Other approaches:
 	- adding POIs manually via smartphone companion app = pain
-	- **self generated maps** with POI-symbols = best approach but nasty setup and regular generation needs lot of time and disk space
+	- **self generated maps** with POI-symbols = best approach but nasty setup and regular generation needs lot of time and disk space.
+		If I am not mistaken, at the time of this text (Sept.
+2025) it is also broken
 		- https://www.heise.de/select/ct/2022/26/2230710050673252243
 		- https://github.com/yokuha/Wahoo-maps
 		- https://www.rennrad-news.de/forum/threads/aktuelles-kartenmaterial-f%C3%BCr-wahoo-elemnt-bolt-roam-elemnt-selbst-generieren.175315/